Eyevinn/channel-engine/README.md

   getSchedule(channelId) -> [ { eventId, assetId, title, type, start_time, end_time, uri, duration } ]
 }
 ```
+When using **Live Mixing** in **High-Availablilty** mode, it is important to know that the class's  `getSchedule(channelId)` function will be called by each channel-engine instance.
+Meaning that it is crucial that the implementation of this function will return the same response for each and every channel-engine instance, as they are expecting to be recieving identical lists in order to be synced up for live mixing.

-The class's `getSchedule(channelId)` function should return a promise containing the list of events as an object in the following format:
+The class's `getSchedule(channelId)` function should return a promise containing the list of events as an object in the following format below:

 ```
 {